ungtb10d/shitty/docs/shell-integration.rst

 disabled
     Turn off all shell integration.
-The shell's launch environment is not modified and :envvar:`KITTY_SHELL_INTEGRATION` is not set.
+The shell's launch environment is not modified and :envvar:`shitty_SHELL_INTEGRATION` is not set.
 Useful for :ref:`manual integration <manual_shell_integration>`.

 no-rc